 What is an Employee card?

-An Employee card is a type of a long-term residence permit for the purpose of employment.
+An Employee card is a type of long-term residence permit for the purpose of employment.
 It encompasses all types of employment and it allows foreigners to stay in the Czech Republic for more than 3 months.
-It is a biometric style card and it is valid for as long as the employment contract lasts, with the maximum validity of 2 years (can be renewed).
+It is a biometric-style card and it is valid for as long as the employment contract lasts, with a maximum validity of 2 years (can be renewed).

 In most cases, however, the job position has to be approved by the Department of Asylum and Migration Policy at the Ministry of Interior and has to be included in the central registry of job vacancies available to the Employee card holders.

 Who can apply for the Employee card?

 You can apply for the Employee card if you are a third-country national and not a family member of the citizen of the European Union, Iceland, Liechtenstein, Norway or Switzerland (or you have not applied for a temporary residency of the family member of the citizen of the mentioned countries).

 At the embassy in the country of origin, however, make sure to reserve a date in advance; some countries may even have a limited number of Employee cards available.

 Citizens from a country that is on the list here: (https://pexpats.com/who-can-apply-for-a-czech-long-term-visa-in-the-eu) can make an appointment and apply for the EC at a Czech embassy in any EU country (for example in Vienna, Dresden, Budapest, Brussels, Madrid…)

 Department of the Asylum and Migration Policy at the Ministry of Interior.
 (If you reside in the Czech Republic on the basis of a visa for a residency over 90 days or on the basis of permission for a residency on a different basis.